xbyuan/tgg-site-optimisation/README.md

 ## JavaScript Performance Issues and recommendations

-* Idenity and separate scripts that are required on all pages from scripts that are only used on certain pages
+* Identify and separate scripts that are required on all pages from scripts that are only used on certain pages
 * Avoid inline JavaScript
 * De-duplicate dojo and jquery scripts (these are loaded multiple times)
 * Move embedded JS into separate file